plone/training/manual/_sources/api.txt

 Products.PDBDebugMode
     A addon that has two killer-features.

     **Post-mortem debugging**: throws you in a pdb whenever a exception occurs.
-This way you can find ou what is going wrong.
+This way you can find out what is going wrong.

     **pdb-view**: simply adding ``/pdb`` to a url drops you in a pdb-session with the current context as ``self.context``.
 From there you can do just about anything.

 Debug-mode
-    When starting Plone using ``./bin/instance debug -O Plone`` you'# end up in interactive debugger.
+    When starting Plone using ``./bin/instance debug -O Plone`` you'll end up in a interactive debugger.

 plone.app.debugtoolbar
     A addon that allows you to inspect nearly everything.
 It even has a interactive console and a tester for TALES-expressions.